Landlord or Owner Move-In Evictions

 Tenants Receive Relocation Payments (with Eviction Notice)

-Landlords must pay relocation amounts to tenant (including authorized subtenants).
+Landlords must pay relocation amounts to tenants (including authorized subtenants).
 This payment is above and beyond any deposits and does not prevent the tenant from negotiating a higher relocation payment.
 The landlord must pay half of the relocation payment at the time of the eviction notice and the other half when the tenant vacates.
 There is no exception for the relocation payment for tenants who are children under 18 years of age.

 Landlord Must Move In Within 3 Months and Live There 3 Years